Year of the mega deal unlikely to be repeated

 Hostile bids for companies have also been getting bigger.
 Canadian Pacific Railway Ltd (CP.TO) is pursuing a $36.7 billion takeover of U.S. peer Norfolk Southern Corp (NSC.N), while generic drug maker Perrigo Co Plc's (PRGO.N) shareholders last month rejected a $26 billion hostile bid by Mylan NV (MYL.O).

-"The Perrigo defense against Mylan, the largest hostile deal ever to go the full distance, shows that a target can pursue a sound defensive strategy, even in the absence of showstopper defenses or litigation, and win," Kirman added.
+"The Perrigo defence against Mylan, the largest hostile deal ever to go the full distance, shows that a target can pursue a sound defensive strategy, even in the absence of showstopper defences or litigation, and win," Kirman added.

 The dealmaking boom has, unsurprisingly, led to an investment banking bonanza.
 Fees from completed M&A advisory globally increased 5 percent year-to-date to $24.5 billion, estimates from Thomson Reuters and Freeman Consulting show.